boshtannik/embedded-nano-mesh/README.md

 ```

 ### Broadcast Method
-To send the message to all nodes in the network, you can
+Shares the message to all nodes in the network.
+Distance of sharing is set by `lifetime` parameter.
-send it with standard `broadcast` method, It sends packet with destination address set as
+It sends packet with destination address set as
 `GeneralAddressType::BROADCAST`.
 Every device will treats `GeneralAddressType::Broadcast`
 as it's own address, so they keep the message as received and transits copy of that message further.
 `main.rs`: